MM2-0/Kvaesitso/docs/docs/developer-guide/modules.md

 - `:owncloud`: Owncloud APIs and Owncloud sign-in; used by `:accounts` and `:files`
 - `:permissions`: Request and observe permission status for this app
 - `:preferences`: Store user preferences; uses AndroidX Datastore
-- `:search`: Base classes for search items and search item serialization.
+- `:search`: The search.
 Also websearches.
-Does not contain the actual search which is split across several modules (`:applications`, `:calendar`, `:contacts`, `:files` and so on)
 - `:ui`: Contains almost the entire user interface (except for account sign-in UIs).
 Uses Jetpack Compose.
 - `:unitconverter`: Unit and currency converter
 - `:weather`: APIs to fetch weather data